chitralekha/datasciencecoursera/week3Project/README.md

  -read the files from test set.

- -assign the column names for activity table and subject table.
+ -assign the column names for activity table and subject table for xtrain.

  -make the features(xtest) column names readable by getting rid of extra characters.
 This involved getting rid of "." and "()" and selecting just std and mean variables

+ -assign the above columns to xtest.

  -merge all the tables of test.

  -read the files from train set.

- -assign the column names for activity table and subject table.
+ -assign the column names for activity table and subject table for ytrain.

  -make the features(ytest) column names readable by getting rid of extra characters.This involved getting rid of "." and "()" and selecting just std and mean variables.

+  -assign the above columns to xtrain.

  -merge all the tables of train.